-Program level: Graduate (Master’s)
+- Program level: Graduate (Master’s)

-Degree awarded: LL.M.
+- Degree awarded: LL.M.

-Program length: 10 months
+- Program length: 10 months

-ECTS credits: 55.92
+- ECTS credits: 60

 - Start of the program: September

-The IBL Program is especially proud of the prominent careers of its graduates.
-The alumni of the IBL Program could now be found not just in offices of leading international and local law firms, as in-house counsels of international corporations, as well as in the positions of university teachers, governmental officials, experts of regulatory bodies or even in the non-profit sector.
+The Program is highly attractive to applicants holding a law degree, who wish to continue an international career not only in legal practice (law firms, in-house counsels) but also in academia, the governmental sector and increasingly various areas of finance (e.g., financial regulatory agencies, investment companies, banks).
+The alumni of the IBL Program can now be found not just in offices of leading international and local law firms, as in-house counsels of international corporations, but as well in the positions of university teachers, governmental officials, experts of regulatory bodies or even in the non-profit sector.

 Entry Requirements for the IBL LL.M.
 Program: